-Although Emmet J. Duncan is a trial lawyer, he recognizes that most clients want their legal troubles to go away, and to go away quickly.
-Through his thorough preparation, his knowledge of the law and his reputation, Mr. Duncan has a consistent track record of negotiating excellent results and creative resolutions to files that often result in all charges being dropped.
+Although Michael Bloom is a trial lawyer, he recognizes that most clients want their legal troubles to go away, and to go away quickly.
+Through his thorough preparation, his knowledge of the law and his reputation, Mr. Bloom has a consistent track record of negotiating excellent results and creative resolutions to files that often result in all charges being dropped.

 If you and your lawyer decided that taking the charges to trial is the best strategy, then at the arraignment, your lawyer will indicate that to the Court and, with the prosecutor and under the Court’s supervision, will secure dates in the future for witnesses to present their evidence, either at a preliminary inquiry at a trial.

 With more serious offences, an accused person has the choice to have a “preliminary inquiry” before the trial.
 The purpose of the preliminary hearing is for the Crown to show a provincial court judge that it has enough evidence to require the accused person to stand trial.
 This is very different from the trial itself and serves a different purpose.
 The threshold that the Crown has to meet at this stage is very low and most individuals are required to stand trial after a preliminary inquiry.